Introduction

 docker run -itd -p 8080:5000 --name httpserver rust

-Here -itd means ‘interactive’, ‘TTY’ and ‘detached’, which are running options of container. -p set the port mapping.
-8080 is our server port, 5000 is the container port.
+-p sets the port mapping.
+8080 is the host port and 5000 is the container port.

-So we need set the server in side container to listen http request at port 5000.
+So we need the server inside the container to listen for HTTP requests on port 5000.

-Because we run the container in detached mode, first we need attach to the container (go into it).
+Because we run the container in detached mode, we first need to attach to the container.

 # httpserver is our container name